 From Metro Manila, take a bus going to Capas, Tarlac, then head to Sta.
 Juliana.
 Lastly, register and get your 4×4 jeep on Sitio Daipili.
 It is where you can start your adventure in Mount Pinatubo.

 Tip: it is better to join Facebook groups or travel agencies when going to Mount Pinatubo.
-They will eliminate the hassle in transportation and save you money from renting a 4×4 jeep.
+They will eliminate the hassle of transportation and save you money from renting a 4×4 jeep.

 What is the hiking difficulty of Mount Pinatubo?